Would you like to take part in discovering the history of Peru?

 Semana Santa (Latin America Holy week) runs from March 30th to April 8th 2012 and March 22nd to March 31st.
 You will mainly find disruptions to the project for a few days during these times.

-A Spanish phrasebook is also worth bringing to help you to get the most out of the trip alongwith the basics of Spanish already that is!
+A Spanish phrasebook is also worth bringing to help you to get the most out of the trip.

 You will need to fill out a standardised CV/resume form before starting at your volunteer project which will be sent to you by email shortly after you book.
 Please make sure you complete and return it promptly to avoid any delays.

-There is a shared family living space so you might like to take items such as playing cards or books to bring in to the family space.
-Your new family will be keen to spend time chatting and getting to know you and we’d encourage you to get as involved in family life as much as possible.
-Volunteers have their own bathroom to share and have running water, shower and Western style toilet.
+There is a shared family living space and we’d encourage spending time and getting to know the family and get involved in family life.
+Volunteers have their own bathroom to share and have running water, shower and toilet.

-Breakfast and dinner are included; expect traditional (and delicious!)
-Peruvian meals such as: rice, beans, salad, meat, poultry, pasta, fish, etc.
+Breakfast and dinner are included; expect traditional Peruvian meals.

 What you get

 What exactly do i to i Volunteering provide?

 It may seem like a strange concept to pay for your volunteer experience.
 You'd be right if you think you shouldn't and the truth is you actually don't!
 Your placement is free; it's the benefits around it that you pay for.
 It's important to note that i to i Volunteering is a travel company and not a charity.
 We provide a professional travel service.
 We are responsible for finding and assessing worthwhile projects across the world, preparing you for the volunteering experience and supporting you whilst you're there.